 5 Reasons Charter School Numbers Continue to Grow

 Since the first charter schools opened in the early 1990s, they have only grown in popularity throughout the country.
-In fact, nearly every state has at least one charter school, and in California, nearly 300,000 students attend charter schools.
+Nearly every state has at least one charter school, and in California, nearly 300,000 students attend charter schools.

 There is no doubt you’re wondering what makes these schools so great.
 Well, let’s break down the reasons Charter School numbers continue to grow:

-Every school, regardless of what type, should be treasured for the opportunities they provide; however, there is no denying that some schools simply have a better system.
-Many public schools often face the jurisdiction of boards, county and state legislation.
-This makes it difficult for them to cater the environment to their particular students.
+Every school, regardless of what type, should be treasured for the opportunities they provide; however, there is no denying that some schools have a better system.
+Many public schools often face boards’ jurisdiction and county and state legislation.
+This makes it difficult for them to cater to the environment of their particular students.

-Charter schools, on the other hand, don’t always have to abide by all the rules.
+On the other hand, charter schools like Global Outreach Charter Academy, one of the best rated charter schools in jacksonville fl, don’t always have to abide by all the rules.
 They have more flexibility in developing curriculum, projects, trips, and even staff members who can provide innovative lessons to students.